 Expert Tip: Use smaller, tender squash for this easy squash casserole.
 They don't have to be tiny but make sure the skin is soft and tender.

 - Grate the Cheddar cheese from a block don't buy pre-shredded.
-If you'll look at the images above you'll see how the pre-shredded doesn't melt properly.
-I tried to save time and it was a mistake.
+The pre-shredded doesn't melt properly.
+I've used it to try to save time and it was a mistake.

 - Slice the squash in even slices.